sagemath/trac_to_gh/Issue 4259.md

 # Issue 4259: use Modular<float> instead of Modular<double> for small primes in LinBox

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4259

 Original creator: malb